evilayman/opencode-raven/README.md

 Restart opencode.
 It will resolve Raven from npm and cache the plugin automatically.

+Raven checks for package updates and notifies you when a newer version is available.
+Run `/raven update`, then restart opencode.

 ## Commands

 | Command | Action |